emc-openstack/vnxe-cinder-driver/README.md

 After a volume is marked as read-only, the driver will forward the information when a hypervisor is attaching the volume and the hypervisor will have implementation-specific way to make sure the volume is not written.

+## Over subscription in thin provisioning

+Over subscription allows that the sum of all volumes' capacity (provisioned capacity) to be larger than the pool's total capacity.

+`max_over_subscription_ratio` in the back-end section is the ratio of provisioned capacity over total capacity.

+The default value of `max_over_subscription_ratio` is 20.0, which means the provisioned capacity can be 20 times of the total capacity.
+If the value of this ratio is set larger than 1.0, the provisioned capacity can exceed the total capacity.